hjorslev/awesome-stars/README.md

 - [vletoux/pingcastle](https://github.com/vletoux/pingcastle) - PingCastle - Get Active Directory Security at 80% in 20% of the time
 - [Abdelrhman-AK/WinPaletter](https://github.com/Abdelrhman-AK/WinPaletter) - Advanced Windows Appearance Editor
 - [pnp/powershell](https://github.com/pnp/powershell) - PnP PowerShell
 - [Kareadita/Kavita](https://github.com/Kareadita/Kavita) - Kavita is a fast, feature rich, cross platform reading server.
-Built with a focus for manga and the goal of being a full solution for all your reading needs.
-Setup your own server and share your readi
+Built with the goal of being a full solution for all your reading needs.
+Setup your own server and share your reading collection with you
 - [eviabs/downtify-premium](https://github.com/eviabs/downtify-premium) - Downtify is an open source Spofity downloader which makes it possible to download all your favourite songs and/or playlists directly from spotify.
 A Spotify Premium account is required.
 - [mikeroyal/Windows-11-Guide](https://github.com/mikeroyal/Windows-11-Guide) - Windows 10/11 Guide.
 Including Windows Security tools, Encryption, Nextcloud, Graphics, Gaming, Virtualization, Windows Subsystem for Linux (WSL 2), Software Apps, and Resources.
 - [insomnimus/ps-dotenv](https://github.com/insomnimus/ps-dotenv) - A feature complete and unintrusive direnv for Powershell Core